Dataviz Universe

 The Pie chart is for sure the most controversial type of chart.
-It is both one of the most used chart type
+It is both one of the most used chart type1, and the most criticised one.

 By the way, this is a pie chart in case you never heard about it 😊: